-The Headteacher and her DDSL team oversee incidents of bullying and communicate all 'record of concerns' in monthly meetings.
+The Headteacher and her safeguarding team oversee incidents of bullying and communicate all 'record of concerns' as they happen via CPOMS if appropriate.
 The data gathered informs staff.
-In addition a pastoral file is maintained which records all concerns from children, parents and staff.
+All concerns from children, parents and staff are recorded on CPOMS.

-The nominated Governor with the responsibility for Anti-Bullying (Behaviour) is Rebecca Bagnall.
+The nominated Governor with the responsibility for Anti-Bullying (Behaviour) is Sam Lazenby.

-The Anti -Bullying Coordinator in our school is Tracey Crannitch.
+The Anti -Bullying Coordinator in our school is Martha Pollard.